vegetabill/brainbox-design-site/_posts/2019-09-10-stepping-stones.md

 #### People Scope
 Still primarily yourself but also your peer engineers.
 When relating to senior engineers, you will often be convincing them that Your Way is better.
 For peers and junior engineers, it will be helping them become another you on the team.
 #### Signals of Struggle
 If you shy away from tough challenges, this may be a sign you’re not confident in your abilities.
-This may or may be accurate and you’ll need to check in with others to get objective measures (see also: Imposter Syndrome).
+This may or may not be accurate and you’ll need to check in with others to get objective measures (see also: [Impostor Syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome)).
 Your estimates vary wildly from reality.
 This usually means you are being too optimistic and are thinking of Ideal Dev Days that never happen.
 More seasoned engineers can help here.
 Shadow them for their estimation thought process.
-Sometimes it can help to estimate the time for someone else to do the work (especially a less-experience developer), rather than yourself.
+Sometimes it can help to estimate the time for someone else to do the work (especially a less-experienced developer), rather than yourself.
 #### Signals of Success
-You are technically unstoppable.
+* **You are technically unstoppable**.
 If your first solution doesn’t work, you will adapt your way around the obstacle and plow ahead anyway.
 Delivering results above and beyond will soon be taken for granted by your manager and team.
-The deepest technical expert on the team is almost certainly an Implementer.
+* The deepest technical expert on the team is almost certainly an Implementer.
 It takes battle scars from multiple wars to get to this point and any time away from code adds little to these skills.
-(Feels like struggle).
+* _(Feels like struggle)_.
 Instead of focusing only on the best/fastest/cheapest way to implement Solution X, you begin to look upstream to ask, “What problem is X is meant to solve?”
 Here you may be bump up against the constraints of spending the maximum possible percent of your time coding.
-(Also feels like struggle).
+* _(Also feels like struggle)_.
 When you feel that nobody on the team seems to listen to your great ideas, especially those that seem to be right in hindsight, you might be waking up to the need to influence the right person at the right time.
 #### Antipatterns
 * **Chasing Shiny Things**.
 At this stage you might lament doing legacy maintenance and be drawn toward Greenfield Reboots or Silver Bullet Framework X.
 * **Perfectionism**.
 If you deliver good solutions but they take a long time or are complicated, you may need help in being more pragmatic about what “Good Enough” means for your context.
 If this is only surfaces as a problem after you already have a proven track record of delivering quickly, it instead may be a signal that you need new challenges that can let you express your hunger for complexity in a constructive way.
 * **Leaving to find a more receptive audience**.
 When first trying to influence, which usually does not come naturally for engineers (especially introverted ones), you may blame your audience for not listening and seek a new audiences elsewhere in a different part of your org or another org entirely.
 Maybe you think if you had a more important title, folks would have to listen to you.
 To be clear, sometimes it is a good idea to find a better fit.
 However, it’s very helpful to have a senior mentor who can help you discern the difference between a team where you could influence with some effort on your part to be a better influencer vs. the wrong team/project for you.

 #### Aha Moment
 You stare down the scoping/estimating of a new and unfamiliar project or escalated support ticket and feel no fear.

-## The Scout / Pathfinder
+## The Scout
 #### One line job description
 You draw on your hard-won experience to continuously nudge the team to make good choices.
 #### Code focus